Jimmy Durante: Stardom

-By the mid-1920s, Durante had become a vaudeville star and radio personality in a trio named Clayton, Jackson and Durante.
+By the mid-1920s, Durante had become a vaudeville star and radio personality in a trio named Clayton, Jackson, and Durante.
+When the trio played Broadway's famed Palace Theater during the week of June 4, 1928, Betty Felsen's production of Ballet Caprice headlined the bill.
 Lou Clayton and Eddie Jackson, Durante's closest friends, often reunited with Durante in subsequent years.
 Jackson and Durante appeared in the Cole Porter musical The New Yorkers, which opened on Broadway on December 8, 1930.
-Earlier the same year, the team appeared in the movie Roadhouse Nights, ostensibly based on Dashiell Hammett's novel Red Harvest.
+Earlier the same year, the team appeared in the film Roadhouse Nights, ostensibly based on Dashiell Hammett's novel Red Harvest.

 By 1934, Durante had a major record hit with his own novelty composition, "Inka Dinka Doo", with lyrics by Ben Ryan.
 It became his theme song for the rest of his life.
 A year later, Durante starred on Broadway in the Billy Rose stage musical Jumbo.
-A scene in which a police officer stopped Durante's character—who was leading a live elephant across the stage—to ask "what are you doing with that elephant?", followed by Durante's reply What elephant?" was a regular show-stopper.
-Durante also appeared on Broadway in Show Girl (1929), Strike Me Pink (1934) and Red, Hot and Blue (1936).
+Durante also appeared on Broadway in Show Girl (1929), Strike Me Pink (1934), and Red, Hot and Blue (1936).

 During the early 1930s, Durante alternated between Hollywood and Broadway.
-Outstanding among his early motion pictures was The Phantom President (1932), starring George M. Cohan with Durante as his gregarious pal.
-Durante then replaced Cliff Edwards as the comic foil in Metro-Goldwyn-Mayer's Buster Keaton comedies: Speak Easily (1932), The Passionate Plumber (1932), and What!
+Outstanding among his early motion pictures was The Phantom President (1932), starring George M. Cohan, with Durante as his gregarious pal.
+Durante then replaced Cliff Edwards as the comic foil in the Metro-Goldwyn-Mayer (MGM) and Buster Keaton comedies: Speak Easily (1932), The Passionate Plumber (1932), and What!
 No Beer?
 (1933).
-The Keaton-Durante series was very successful and might have continued, but Keaton was experiencing personal problems including loss of control over his movies, alcohol abuse, and a messy divorce, so MGM fired Keaton and kept Durante.
-MGM gave Durante leads in moderately budgeted comedies like Meet the Baron (1933) and Hollywood Party (1934), but he couldn't carry an entire feature film; he was more effective as somebody's sidekick, and MGM released him in 1934.
+Although his style of fast-talking comedy did not always mesh smoothly with the mimed visuals of Keaton, their series proved successful enough and might have continued, but Keaton was experiencing personal problems, including loss of control over his movies, alcohol abuse, and a messy divorce, so MGM fired Keaton and kept Durante.
+MGM gave Durante leads in moderately budgeted comedies like Meet the Baron (1933) and Hollywood Party (1934), but he could not carry an entire feature film; he was more effective as somebody's sidekick, and MGM released him in 1934.

 Durante went to England to work in a Richard Tauber film musical, Land Without Music (released in the United States as Forbidden Music).
-Upon his return to Hollywood, there were no movie jobs for him.
+Upon his return to Hollywood, no movie jobs for him were available.
 Columbia Pictures offered him a major role in its college musical Start Cheering, filmed in 1937, and he received excellent critical notices, re-establishing him in movies.
 From then on, he almost always appeared in strong supporting roles.

-Durante went on to appear in the Gene Autry musical western Melody Ranch (1940), The Man Who Came to Dinner (1942, playing Banjo, a character based on Harpo Marx), Ziegfeld Follies (1945), Billy Rose's Jumbo (1962, based on the 1935 musical), and It's a Mad, Mad, Mad, Mad World (1963).
+Durante went on to appear in the Gene Autry musical Western Melody Ranch (1940), The Man Who Came to Dinner (1942, playing Banjo, a character based on Harpo Marx), Ziegfeld Follies (1945), Billy Rose's Jumbo (1962, based on the 1935 musical), and It's a Mad, Mad, Mad, Mad World (1963).